DevSnicket/plugin-discovery/README.md

 .plugin("plug-in number 1");
 ```

-The plug-ins can then be iterated and used from another file.
+The plug-ins can then be iterated and used from other files.

 ```javascript
 // consoleLogPlugins.js